Bananymous/bcalc/README.md

 Supports complex numbers, variables and functions.

 # Dependencies
-bcalc itself only depends on ncurses and C++20 standard libraries.
+bcalc itself only depends on ncurses.

-You will also need git, premake5 and make for the build system.
+You will also need git, premake5, make and C++20 compliant compiler to build the packet.

 # Installation
 Building and installing from source